Ronnakorn-Plug/PythonBootcamp2021/README.md

    : RPA = readexcel - from data excel to web by bot

-   : Webscraping(GUIstock) = Webscraping + GUI // Usrs Image stock.ico , Stockslogo.png
+   : Webscraping(GUIstock) = Webscraping + GUI // Use Image stock.ico , Stockslogo.png